MarcusGastaldello/FRICOSIPY/docs/model_input_files.md

 !!! attention
     FRICOSIPY requires a standard rectilinear grid.
 However, the northing and easting values can simply be substituted for a locally referenced grid since they simply form the spatial structure of the model and do not influence the physical processes.

-The '*create_static_netcdf_from_CSV.py*' utility program can then convert it into NetCDF format.
-Place the input CSV file in the *data/static/CSV/* directory and the static file will be generated in *data/static/*.
+Place the input CSV file in the *data/static/CSV/* directory and then the '*create_static_netcdf_from_CSV.py*' utility program can then convert it into NetCDF format.

 The program is launched, by navigating to the *utilities/create_STATIC/* directory on the command line and executing the program '*create_static_netcdf_from_CSV.py*' with the following arguments: